al-oladko/ebpfilter/README.md

 # ebpfilter

-**ebpfilter** is an XDP-based stateful firewall with support for L7 (application-layer) traffic filtering using DPI (Deep Packet Inspection).
+**ebpfilter** is an eBPF XDP-based stateful firewall with support for L7 (application-layer) traffic filtering using DPI (Deep Packet Inspection).
 It maintains connection state, so once a session is allowed, packets within that session do not need to be re-evaluated against the rules.

 It supports standard L4-level firewall filtering options such as source and destination IP addresses, protocols, and port numbers.
 L7 protocol detection is performed using a lightweight DPI engine.
 DPI analysis is independent of destination port, and currently has the following limitation: the L7 protocol must be detected in the first packet carrying payload data.

+#### Features

+- Stateful session tracking
+- Layer 2–4 packet filtering
+- DPI-based filtering
+- Rate limiting for new sessions
+- Source NAT

 ---